smari/Cavy/README.md

 # Cavy

-A HTTP daemon written in Jai.
+A toy HTTP daemon written in Jai.
 It's a bit like a member of the Caviidae family.

+I highly recommend against using this web server in reality.
+Use something like nginx instead.
+I wrote this server in order to experiment with Jai and refresh some skills.
+It's not intended as more than a plaything.

-## Building
+## Building and running

 Just run:
 ```
-$ jai first.jai
+$ jai build.jai
 ```

+The executable is `cavy`.
+Enjoy!

 ## Features

-None.
+ - [x] Basic HTTP/1.0 and HTTP/1.1 requests
+ - [x] Autoindexing
+ - [x] Nginx-style config files
+ - [ ] HTTPS
+ - [x] Multithreading (per server coordinators and a threadpool)

 ## TODO

-Everything
+ - [ ] Check for memory leaks
+ - [ ] Fix SIGINT handler so it actually exits
+ - [ ] Support more configuration/generalize config parser
+ - [ ] Support location directives
+ - [ ] Customizable error pages
+ - [ ] Customizable index pages